-As an applied environmental economist, Dr. Mathews' research focuses on estimating the value of those things you can't buy on grocery store shelves like water quality, scenic quality and cultural heritage.
+As an applied environmental economist, Dr. Mathews' research focuses on estimating the value of those things you can't buy on grocery store shelves like water quality, scenic quality, cultural heritage, and social interactions.
 This work has led to over $1 million in research grants that have engaged over 40 UNC Asheville students.
-Dr. Mathews is a founding member of the Food for Thought cluster at UNC Asheville, a multidisciplinary faculty group teaching courses across campus that focuses on developing the students as an informed consumer of food by providing a platform for discussion of what we eat, why we eat, where our food comes from and its journey from production to consumption, and how food affects our bodies and health.
 As an interdisciplinary, systems-thinking teacher-scholar, Dr. Mathews is perennially engaged with students and colleagues from multiple disciplines in order to enrich her intellectual life, improve her understanding of the world, and gain new perspective.

 - Ph.D. in Agricultural and Applied Economics from the University of Minnesota

 - B.A. in Economics, French, and International Affairs from Marquette University

 - ECON 178 Springsteen-omics: Economics Through the Songs of Bruce Springsteen

 - ECON 274 ST: The Myth of the American Dream: Race, Class and Economic Immobility

 - Arts 310 The Myth of the American Dream in Song: Race, Class, and Economic Immobility

 - ECON 102 Principles of Microeconomics